futpix/caravans-in-australia/content/review/1386-York-Caravans-Toronto-22-foot-.md

   ogtitle: "Should I buy Toronto 22' by York Caravans?"
   ogdescription: "The York Caravans Toronto 22' is classed as Unknown Type, and sleeps 2 people.
 It is Australian made and comes in at 22 ft.
 It generally has Separate shower & toilet."
 categories: ["York Caravans"]
-tags: ["Sleeps 2", "22 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2", "22 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: "6.7"
 totalHeight: ""